Hennadiy Kernes: Death

 Kernes won the 25 October 2020 Kharkiv mayoral election with 60.34% of the votes.
 At the time of his election, his party stated that Kernes would shortly return to Kharkiv to fulfil his duties as Mayor.
 On 9 December 2020, Kernes was sworn in as Kharkiv Mayor without being present at the first session of the new Kharkiv City Council.
 Two days later, it was confirmed that Kernes had experienced kidney failure.
 Despite this, the public relations department of the Kharkiv City Council stated that he would "be able to perform his duties."

 On 17 December 2020, the Kharkiv City Council and Kernes' friend Pavel Fuks confirmed that Kernes had died in Berlin of complications from COVID-19.
 On this day, it was also announced that, due to Kernes' death, a three-day mourning would be held in Kharkiv, with all entertainment and concert events and sports competitions being cancelled, but this was scaled back to one day on 18 December 2020.

 Kernes was buried on 23 December 2020 at Kharkiv's 2nd city cemetery, where famous Kharkiv residents are traditionally buried.
 His funeral ceremony was held at Kharkiv's Annunciation Cathedral in a service that was led by the primate of the Ukrainian Orthodox Church of the Moscow Patriarchate, Metropolitan Onufriy.

+On 22 August 2021, a memorial plaque was unveiled on the Kharkiv City Council building, where Hennadiy Kernes had served.